Muhthoriqas/Bookself-API-Hapi/README.md

 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue or submit a pull request.

 ## License
 This repository is licensed under the MIT License.
-See the <a href="https://github.com/Muhthoriqas/Bookself-API-Hapi/blob/master/LICENSE">LICENSE</a> file for more information.
+See the <a href="https://github.com/Muhthoriqas/Bookself-API-Hapi/blob/master/LICENSE">LICENSE</a> file for more information